 Israel says it will bar entry to fugitive Peruvian president

-Israel said Sunday it would not permit Peru's fugitive former president to enter the country after reports he had boarded a flight from the United States.
-The Foreign Ministry said Alejandro Toledo, who governed Peru from 2001 to 2006, would only be allowed into Israel "once his affairs in Peru are settled."
+Israeli authorities say they will not permit Peru's fugitive former president to enter the country if he attempts to do so.
+In a statement, Israel's Foreign Ministry said Sunday that Alejandro Toledo would only be allowed into Israel "once his affairs in Peru are settled."

 Discussions